What are Buy to Let mortgages?

 We have temporarily restricted our lending criteria, for the latest updates and essential information during the COVID-19 pandemic read our FAQs.

-Important information: your mortgage and the stamp duty holiday
+Important information: your application and the stamp duty holiday

-For information about the stamp duty holiday and rates which will apply from 1 April please click here.
+For any ongoing applications please speak to your solicitor or click here for further information about the stamp duty holiday and rates which will apply from 01 April.

 A Buy to Let mortgage is used when a property is to be bought and let out to tenants.
 The mortgage holder becomes a landlord and collects rent from the tenant.
 We want to support people who are entering the buy to let market for the first time and those landlords who have small portfolios of up to three properties.
 We don't lend to larger, commercial investors or those who hold their properties in a company or business.

 It is worth bearing in mind that the regulation and legislation regarding Buy to Let property can change at any time, so anyone considering becoming a buy to let landlord should ensure they do their research first.

 Buy To Let 2.99% 2 Year Discount Rate 80% LTV

 - VARIABLE RATE currently 5.24% with a discount of 2.25% until 2 years from completion date then changing to Ipswich Standard Variable Rate (currently 5.24%)

 - 5.0% APRC

 - For purchase and remortgage up to 80% LTV